 Stack-up: Duck passing game faces best pass defense in the Pac-12

-It is Pac-12 season now, and both Colorado (2-1) and Oregon (2-1) are coming off losing games in which they lost players to injuries.
+It is Pac-12 season now, and both Colorado (2-1) and Oregon (2-1) are coming off losses games in which they suffered significant injuries.

 Both teams fell to Big Ten opponents on the road.
 Oregon dropped a 35-32 fight against No. 20 Nebraska while Colorado’s upset bid slipped away in the second half of a 45-28 loss to No. 4 Michigan.

-Both teams want to bounce back to winning ways and avoid losing two weeks in a row, so here’s how they stack up:
+Both teams want to bounce back to winning ways and avoid two straight losses, so here’s how they stack up:

 Offense